yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/02-crop-the-polyline/README.md

  //
  //////////////////////////////////////////////////////////////////////////////
 -->
-# 02 Crop the Polyline - Edge Style Implementation Tutorial
+# 02 Crop the Polyline - Tutorial: Edge Style Implementation

 # Cropping the path at the node outline